University Innovation Alliance Fellowship Program

-UIA Fellows will have the opportunity to gain full-time experience supporting and high-yield projects that are impactful to their member institution, and critical to the scaling mission of the Alliance.
-You will work on a manageable scope of work under the supervision of an experienced higher education leader.
+As a UIA Fellow, you have the opportunity to gain full-time experience supporting high-yield projects that are impactful to your member institution, and critical to the scaling mission of the Alliance.
+You will work under the supervision of an experienced higher education leader.
 You will be charged to complete a project that enhances institutional capacity based on the needs of your Alliance member.
-Fellows may engage in such work as policy research, assessment, memo and proposal writing, and program enrichment analysis.
-The ideal candidate will work well under conditions of ambiguity and be a self-starter to expand projects and integrate into a new culture.
+As a UIA Fellow, you may engage in policy research, assessment, memo and proposal writing, and program enrichment analysis.

 MEMBER INSTITUTIONS AND PLACEMENTS

-Each member institution has distinct needs based on how their exemplary program(s) positively affect educational access and student outcomes.
+Each member institution has distinct needs.
 The UIA will offer candidate profiles to the liaisons at each member institution based on their individually self-identified needs and project scope.
 UIA Fellow finalists will be selected by an institutional partner for a 12-month period with a salary range of $50,000 - $70,000.
-Placed Fellows may have the option to extend placement up to three years based on their institutional member’s project completion goals.
+Placed Fellows may have the option to extend placement based on their institutional member’s project completion goals.
 UIA institutions are: